jpfutalef/TLC_Networks/README.md

-# TLC_Networks
-Scripts to simulate TLC Networks
+# TLC Networks

+This is to **simulate** TLC networks using multiple tools.
+The goal is to test the tools via examples to identify what are the applications these tools are most suitable for.